tillstud/M300/README.md

 # M300 aka.
 Cross-platform services in a network

-In this Document you can read the steps I did when going through the theoretical part of the different Workteams in [Modul 300](https://github.com/mc-b/M300).
+In this document you can read the steps I did when going through the theoretical part of the different Workteams in [Modul 300](https://github.com/mc-b/M300).

 My Learning Assessments:
 - [LB2](./LB2/README.md)